Join us on the 11th November 2025 for our online kick-off event

 We want to make sure COS-CF includes the outcomes that matter most.
 That’s why we need input from:

-• 👤 People with CF (16+) and families of children with CF
+• 👤 People with CF (16+) and families of people with CF

 • 🏥 Healthcare professionals working in CF